Artists-for-Humanity/module-sprite-creation/tutorial/step1.md

 ### Note:
 Our example sprite sheet has 9 frames, so we've cut out 9 layers.
+Make sure that each layer is only 1 frame long, as this will be important when we export in step 3.

 ## 1.9 Rename Your Video Group
 ![Step 9.1](../images/step1/1.9.1.png)